Chapter 6 : Confusing Clues

 I laughed.
 “Well to tell you the truth, it could be because you don't remind too many people of a teddy bear.”
 He considered that for a minute before laughing himself.

-He chuckled, “You're alright, Wood,” before pulling on his dragon hide gloves and prodding at the Nogtail in an attempt to feed it.
+He chuckled, “Okay, Wood, we’ll see,” before pulling on his dragon hide gloves and prodding at the Nogtail in an attempt to feed it.
 He muttered, “I don't know if Scorpius told you, but check your bag, he had me play messenger.
 I'll cover if you want to read it now.”

 I nodded, and dug through my mess of a bag to find a neatly folded piece of parchment.